GabeScott/standard-works-vault/General Conference/2003 October - An Ensign to the Nations, a Light to the World.md

 As I reflected on these matters that recent difficult day, I opened my Bible to the first chapter of Joshua and read these words:

 “Have not I commanded thee?
-Be strong and of a good courage; be not afraid, neither be thou dismayed: for the Lord thy God is with thee” (Josh.
-1:9).
+Be strong and of a good courage; be not afraid, neither be thou dismayed: for the Lord thy God is with thee” ([[Joshua 1.9|Joshua 1:9]]).

-I said to myself: “There is never reason to despair.
+I said to myself, “There is never reason to despair.
 This is the work of God.
 Notwithstanding the efforts of all who oppose it, it will go forward as the God of heaven has designed it should do.”

 I turned the pages of the Old Testament to the second chapter of Isaiah and read these words:

 “And it shall come to pass in the last days, that the mountain of the Lord’s house shall be established in the top of the mountains, and shall be exalted above the hills; and all nations shall flow unto it.

-“And many people shall go and say, Come ye, and let us go up to the mountain of the Lord, to the house of the God of Jacob; and he will teach us of his ways, and we will walk in his paths: for out of Zion shall go forth the law, and the word of the Lord from Jerusalem” (Isa.
-2:2–3).
+“And many people shall go and say, Come ye, and let us go up to the mountain of the Lord, to the house of the God of Jacob; and he will teach us of his ways, and we will walk in his paths: for out of Zion shall go forth the law, and the word of the Lord from Jerusalem” ([[Isaiah 2.2|Isaiah 2:2–3]][[Isaiah 2.3|]]).

-Ever since the Salt Lake Temple was dedicated, we have interpreted that scripture from Isaiah, repeated again in Micah (see Micah 4:1–2), as applying to this sacred house of the Lord.
+Ever since the Salt Lake Temple was dedicated, we have interpreted that scripture from Isaiah, repeated again in Micah (see [[Micah 4.1|Micah 4:1–2]][[Micah 4.2|]]), as applying to this sacred house of the Lord.
 And of this place, since the day of its dedication, an ever-increasing number from across the world have said in effect, “Come ye, and let us go up to the mountain of the Lord, to the house of the God of Jacob, that He might teach us of His ways, that we might walk in His paths.”

 I believe and testify that it is the mission of this Church to stand as an ensign to the nations and a light to the world.
 We have had placed upon us a great, all-encompassing mandate from which we cannot shrink nor turn aside.
 We accept that mandate and are determined to fulfill it, and with the help of God we shall do it.